CBM SMART Teams

 There are Three Phases to the SMART Team Program

-In the Qualification Phase, local SMART Teams in the Milwaukee area meet with CBM staff on several Saturday mornings during the fall to review basic protein structure and learn to use JMol, a molecular visualization program.
+In the Qualification Phase, all teams explore a common cutting-edge research topic determined by the CBM to demonstrate their competency in telling a molecular story.
+SMART Teams across the country work with their teachers to review basic protein structure and learn to use JMol, a molecular visualization program.

 Research and Design Phase

 In the Research and Design Phase, teams are paired with a research Mentor, visit their respective Mentor's laboratory to learn more about the process of science, and design and build a model of the protein.